RandreasKristensen/osrs-claude-harnes/docs/README.md

 ### Alternative: Railway

-Connect your GitLab repository in the Railway dashboard.
+Connect your GitHub repository in the Railway dashboard.
 Add a `railway.json` or use the Dockerfile.
 Free $5/month credits cover a small always-on service.

 ### Aarhus University

-If you have access to department infrastructure (e.g. a VM or Kubernetes namespace via ITS or your supervisor), you can deploy the Docker image directly.
-Check with `it.au.dk` or your project supervisor for availability.
-The GitLab instance at `gitlab.au.dk` can be used as the remote with the same `.gitlab-ci.yml` — just update the `image:` registry references accordingly.
+If you have access to department infrastructure (a VM or Kubernetes namespace via ITS or your supervisor), you can deploy the Docker image directly.
+Check with `it.au.dk` or your project supervisor.
+The GitHub Actions pipeline can deploy to any Docker-capable host via SSH — just swap the `flyctl deploy` step for an `ssh` deploy step pointing at the AU server.

 ---